To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Adopt From A Shelter

 We’re strong advocates for adoption.
-There are many shelters and organizations you can adopt through, and if you need a recommendation, ask your vet, family, friends, and neighbors.
+There is no shortage of shelters and organizations you can adopt through, and if you need a recommendation, ask your vet, family, friends, and neighbors.

 Just because a dog is in a shelter doesn’t mean they come with “baggage.”
-Many dogs wind up in shelters because the owner is moving and can’t take the dog with them.
+Many dogs wind up in shelters because their owners are moving and can’t take the dog with them.
 The dog was found and never claimed.
 Adopting a dog was too much responsibility for the owner.
-And other reasons that have nothing to do with the dog’s behavior.
+And there are other reasons that have nothing to do with the dog’s behavior.

-If a purebred or specific breed is your heart’s desire, don’t be deterred from adopting.
+If you desire a purebred or specific breed, don’t be deterred from adopting.
 Many dogs need adoption, and some rescue groups are dedicated to finding homes for specific breeds or purebreds.
+That’s how I found my first Cavalier King Charles Spaniel: through the Cavalier Rescue organization.

 Purebred Doesn’t Necessarily Mean Well-Bred

 Many unprofessional breeders are trying to make extra cash but are unwilling to put in the time and money to breed good purebreds.
-It’s expensive to raise well-bred purebreds; therefore, they cost more to buy.
+It’s expensive to raise well-bred purebreds, so they cost more to buy.
+Do your research and use the American Kennel Club (AKC) Marketplace puppy finder for a list of vetted breeders in your area.
+Ask for references from previously homed puppies from those breeders.

 Never Buy A Dog From Craigslist